Academany/fabzero/w1/commandline.md

 [SHELL ENVIRONMENT IMAGE PLACEHOLDER]

 ## The Unix philosophy
+It is important to understand the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) before you move forward.
+Programs in Unix were written following this philosophy:

+* Unix programs do one thing and do it well.
+* Unix programs are designed to work together.
+* Unix programs are designed to handle text streams, because that is a universal interface.

+So Unix (and Linux programs) usually perform a single task only.
+They are not multipulpose complex programs.
+To achieve complex behaviours the output of a program can be piped (more on this later) to another program. keep this is mind.

 ## Basic syntax
 The command line syntax is a mandatory `COMMAND` with optional `OPTIONS` and optional `ARGUMENTS`.
 For example, copy the following and paste it in the command line: